-The Company has always updated its financial strategies and performance against internal benchmarks while considering its obligations to Corporate Social Responsibility ("CSR").
-The Company's CSR initiative is designed to enhance the integration of social and environmental concerns into its business operations and strategy and interactions with stakeholders.
-Beginning with its 2019 report, the Company now releases an annual Sustainability Report covering material environmental and social responsibility issues and policies.
+The Company updates its financial strategies and its performance against internal benchmarks while considering its obligations to Corporate Social Responsibility ("CSR").
+The Company's CSR initiative is designed to enhance the integration of social and environmental concerns into its business operations and strategy as well as interactions with stakeholders.
+Since 2019, the Company has been continuing to build up the initiative to align with best practices in the industry with changes and progress released in an annual Sustainability Report covering material environmental and social responsibility issues and policies.
 These reports are made available on the Company's website at www.cclind.com/sustainability.